 While the monthly payments from a long-term care annuity may not cover the total cost of your care, they can help to offset some of the costs and make them more affordable.

-Additionally, if you purchase an annuity covering multiple people, the payments may increase if one of the policyholders becomes ill and needs to use more coverage.
+Additionally, if you purchase an annuity covering multiple people, the payments may increase if one of the policyholders becomes ill and needs more coverage.

 Doubling Or Tripling Your Investment, Tax-free